 The Company reviews substantially all of its catastrophe reinsurance claims and claim expense reserves quarterly.
-The Company's quarterly review procedures include identifying events that have occurred up to the latest balance sheet date, determining the Company's best estimate of the ultimate expected cost to settle all claims and administrative costs associated with those new events which have arisen during the reporting period, reviewing the ultimate expected cost to settle claims and administrative costs associated with those new events which occurred during previous periods, and considering new estimation techniques, such as additional actuarial methods or other statistical techniques, that can assist the Company in developing its best estimate.
+The Company's quarterly review procedures include identifying events that have occurred up to the latest balance sheet date, determining the Company's best estimate of the ultimate expected cost to settle all claims and administrative costs associated with those new events which have arisen during the reporting period, reviewing the ultimate expected cost to settle claims and administrative costs associated with those ovents which have arisen during the reporting period, reviewing the ultimate expected cost to settle claims and administrative costs associated with those events which occurred during previous periods, and considering new estimation techniques, such as additional actuarial methods or other statistical techniques, that can assist the Company in developing its best estimate.
 This process is judgmental in that it involves reviewing changes in paid and reported claims each period and adjusting the Company's estimates of the ultimate expected claims for each event where there are developments that are different from the Company's previous expectations.
-If the Company's claims associated with the 2005 Hurricanes, Katrina, Rita and Wilma, were over \$1.3 billion, the 2008 Hurricanes, Gustav and Ike, were over \$530 million and the large losses of 2011 (including the 2011 New Zealand Earthquake, the Tohoku Earthquake, the large U.S. tornadoes, flooding in Australia, certain aggregate losses, Hurricane Irene and the Thailand Floods) were over \$1.1 billion.
-As a result, small percentage changes in the estimated ultimate claims of large catastrophic events can significantly impact the Company's reserves for claims and claim expenses in subsequent periods.
+If the Company determines that adjustments to an earlier estimate are appropriate, such adjustments are recorded in the period in which they are identified.
+The level of the Company's claims associated with certain catastrophes can be very large.
+For example, within the Company's Catastrophe Reinsurance segment, initial estimated ultimate claims associated with the 2005 Hurricanes, Katrina, Rita and Wilma, were over \$1.3 billion, the 2008 Hurricanes, Gustav and Ike, were over \$530 million and the large losses of 2011 (including the 2011 New Zealand Earthquake, the Tohoku Earthquake, the large U.S. tornadoes, flooding in Australia, certain aggregate losses, Hurricane Irene and the Thailand Floods) were over \$1.1 billion.
+As a result, small percentage changes in the estimated ultimate claims of large catastrophic events can significantly impact

 When initially developing reserving techniques for the Company's specialty reinsurance coverages, the Company considered estimating reserves utilizing several actuarial techniques such as paid and reported claims development methods.
 The Company elected to use the Bornhuetter-Ferguson actuarial method because this method is appropriate for lines of business, such as its specialty reinsurance business, where there is a lack of historical claims experience.
 This method allows for greater weight to be applied to expected results in periods where little or no actual experience is available, and, hence, is less susceptible to the potential pitfall of being excessively impacted by one particular year or quarter of actual paid and/or reported claims data.
 This method uses initial expected claims ratio expectations to the extent that claims are not paid or reported, and it assumes that past experience is not fully representative of the future.
-As the Company's reserves for claims and claim expenses age, and actual claims experience becomes available, this method places less weight on expected experience.
-This experience and places more weight on actual experience.
-This experience, which represents the difference between expected reported claims and actual reported claims is reflected in the respective reporting period as a change in estimate.
+As the Company's reserves for claims and claim expenses age, and actual claims experience, which represents the difference between expected reported claims and actual reported claims is reflected in the respective reporting period as a change in estimate.
 The Company reevaluates its actuarial reserving techniques on a periodic basis.